← Back to 史記

 祿 使

 Fan Sui had already become chancellor of Qin, and Qin called him Zhang Lu, but Wei did not know, considering that Fan Sui had died long ago.
-Wei heard that Qin was about to attack Han and Wei to the east, so Wei sent Xu Jia to Qin.
+When Wei heard that Qin was preparing to campaign east against Han and Wei, it sent Xu Jia to Qin.
 Fan Sui heard this and traveled in secret, dressed in ragged clothes, and leisurely strolled into the hostel to see Xu Jia.
-Xu Jia saw him and was startled, saying: 'Uncle Fan, are you indeed unharmed!'
-Fan Sui said: 'Yes.'
+Xu Jia saw him and started in surprise: "Uncle Fan, you are alive and well!"
+Fan Sui said: 'It is so.'
 Xu Jia laughed and said: 'Uncle Fan, do you have persuasion in Qin?'
-Said: 'Not so.
-Sui previously offended the Wei chancellor, thus fled and escaped to here, how dare I advise!'
+Fan Sui said: 'Not so.
+I offended the Wei chancellor earlier and fled here because of it.
+How would I dare come as a persuader!"
 Xu Jia said: 'Now Uncle, what are you doing?'
 Fan Sui said: 'I am a hired laborer for others.'
 Xu Jia pitied him, had him stay and sit to eat and drink, saying: 'Uncle Fan, are you so cold as this!'
 He then took one of his silk robes and granted it to him.
 Xu Jia then asked: 'Qin Chancellor Zhang Jun, do you know him?
 I have heard he is favored by the king, and all world matters are decided by Chancellor Jun.
 Now whether my matter succeeds or fails depends on Zhang Jun.
-How could a young man like me have a guest familiar with Chancellor Jun?'
-Fan Sui said: 'The host master is familiar with him.
+How could someone as lowly as I have a guest who knows the Chancellor?"
+Fan Sui replied, "My host knows him well.
 Only if Sui also gets an audience, Sui will request to see Jun at Zhang Jun.'
 Xu Jia said: 'My horse is ill, the carriage axle is broken, without a great carriage and four horses, I certainly won't go out.'
 Fan Sui said: 'I wish to borrow a great carriage and four horses for you from the host master.'

 20